react-native-datetimepicker/datetimepicker/README.md

 ## Props

-> Please note that this library currently exposes functionality from [`UIDatePicker`](https://developer.apple.com/documentation/uikit/uidatepicker?language=objc) on iOS and [DatePickerDialog](https://developer.android.com/reference/android/app/DatePickerDialog) + [TimePickerDialog](https://developer.android.com/reference/android/app/TimePickerDialog) on Android.
+> Please note that this library currently exposes functionality from [`UIDatePicker`](https://developer.apple.com/documentation/uikit/uidatepicker?language=objc) on iOS and [DatePickerDialog](https://developer.android.com/reference/android/app/DatePickerDialog) + [TimePickerDialog](https://developer.android.com/reference/android/app/TimePickerDialog) on Android, and [`CalendarDatePicker`] (https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/calendar-date-picker) on Windows.
 >
 > These native classes offer only limited configuration, while there are dozens of possible options you as a developer may need.
 It follows that if your requirement is not supported by the backing native views, this libray will _not_ be able to implement your requirement.
 When you open an issue with a feature request, please document if (or how) the feature can be implemented using the aforementioned native views.
 If those views do not support what you need, such feature requests will be closed as not actionable.